Part 2. Configure the Network Hardware

 Enable and Start phc2sys and ptp4l

-After changing the configuration files, they need to be reloaded, enabled, and restarted.
+After changing those configuration files they need to be reloaded, enabled, and restarted.
 These services can be restarted if they don’t sync.

 # check that the service is active and has low rms value (<30):